-Fiscal policy is defined as pro-cyclical if it is expansionary during an upswing in the business cycle and contractionary during a recession.
+Fiscal policy is defined a pro-cyclical if it is expansionary during an upswing in the business cycle and contractionary during a recession.
 Such fiscal policy tends to raise macroeconomic volatility by magnifying output swings; reduce investment in both capital goods and human capital; and is inimical to growth and the fight against poverty (IDB, 1995, World Bank, 2000, IMF, 2005).
-On the contrary, fiscal policy is countercyclical if it moderates cyclical fluctuations-the fiscal impulse is positive during a cyclical downturn and negative during an upswing.

 There is a wealth of evidence in both developed and emerging market countries on the procyclicality of fiscal policy.
 The European Commission (2001) observed that fiscal deficits were higher during recessions but were not reduced commensurately during upswings.
-These findings were also confirmed by Balasonne and Francese (2003) for the OECD, and also by Kaminsky, Reinhart and Vegh (2004) for Latin America.
-Dos Reis, Manasse and Panizza (2007) argue that although procyclical fiscal policy is counterintuitive to neoclassical theory which suggests tax policy should smooth tax distortions and expenditure over the business cycle as well as the Keynesian inclination to use tax policy to dampen the business cycle rather than to magnify it.
+These findings were also confirmed by Balasonne and Francese (2003) for the OECD, and also by the studies described below for Latin America.
+Dos Reis, Manassee and Panizza (2007) argue that although procyclical fiscal policy is counterintuitive to neoclassical theory which suggest tax policy should smooth tax distortions and expenditure over the business cycle; as well as the Keynesian inclination to use tax policy dampen the business cycle rather than magnify it.
 In emerging market economies the prevalence of procyclical fiscal policy is explained by the following:

 - Borrowing constraints.
 Gavin and Perotti (1997) argued that government expenditure was higher in booms and lower in recession because capital flows have a strong cyclical component, rising in the upswing and sudden deceleration in a slump.
-The findings of Kaminsky, Reinhart and Végh (2004) that Latin American sovereign ratings follow a similar pattern support this notion. - Institutional factors.
-Institutional frameworks like the structure of local government (Braun and Di Gresia, 2003), institutional quality (Calderon, Duncan and Schmidt-Hebbel, 2005) and concentration of power (Atikoby and others, 2004) have been shown to affect the level of procylicality.
+The findings of Kaminsky, Reinhart and Vegh (2004) that Latin American sovereign ratings follow a similar pattern support this notion. - Institutional factors.
+Institutional frameworks like the structure of local government (Braun and Di Gresia, 2003), institutional quality (Calderon, Duncan and Scmidt-Hebbel, 2005) and concentration of power (Atikoby and others, 2004) have been shown to affect the level of procylicality.
 More decentralized local government, low quality institutions and more concentrated political power are associated with more procyclical fiscal policy.